Bible Study Overview: Philippians for Today’s Walk with Christ

 Joy takes root where Christ is at the center

-A simple path through Philippians that anyone can follow
+A simple way to walk through Philippians

 Philippians 1 spotlights partnership in the gospel and the surprising advance of good news even through Paul’s imprisonment.
 He prays their love would abound with knowledge and discernment, and he considers life and death through the lens of Christ.
-In chapter 2, Paul paints the radiant picture of Jesus’ humility and exaltation, calling the church to share that mindset and to shine as lights in a dark world.
+In chapter 2, Paul paints the radiant picture of Jesus’ humility and exaltation

 Christ’s humility reshapes our imagination for everyday life